Singh-Lab/DeMaSk/README.rst

 Installation
 ============

+Install from PyPI with pip:

+  pip install demask

-To install, clone the repository or `download and unzip
+To install from GitHub, clone the repository or `download and unzip
 <https://github.com/Singh-Lab/DeMaSk/archive/master.zip>`_.
 To get
 Python dependencies and be able to run or import the modules from any directory, install with pip (or pip3 if pip = pip2)::